German philosophy: Dietzgen

-The "academic socialists"
+Academic socialism

-The Kathedersozialismus movement (academic socialism) was a theoretical and political trend that arose in the second half of the 19th century in German universities.
-The “academic socialists” – mostly economists and sociologists belonging to the “Historical School” – tried to prove that a people’s state could be built in Prussian Germany through reform, without the revolutionary overthrow of capitalism and of the state, thus rejecting the Marxist notion of class struggle.
-In 1872 the Kathedersozialisten formed in Germany the "Union of Social Policy".
-Their ideas were similar to those of the Fabian socialists in Britain.
+Kathedersozialismus (armchair socialism) or academic socialism was a German university trend in the second half of the 19th century, with views similar to those of the British Fabian socialists.
+Academic socialism supported a version of Bismarck’s welfare state, seeking to prove socialism could be built in Prussian Germany through reform, without the revolutionary overthrow of capitalism and the state, thus rejecting the Marxist notion of class struggle.
+In 1872 they formed the "Union of Social Policy".